 Australia is, to so many foreigners, a land of shores and deserts, bush and Aborigines.
 Of course, the Sydney Opera House is a universally-known landmark, but few know more about Australia’s cities beyond that, and perhaps some celebrities who call Australia home.

 Like an exquisite buffet spread out for the senses, with its rainforests, deserts, lakes, beaches and even high-elevations capped with snow, Australia is an outdoor-lover’s dream destination.
-It offers activities so varied it would be impossible to scratch the surface.
+It offers activities so varied it would be impossible to sum it up in one article.

 1. The Great Ocean Road, which is about a hour’s drive east of Melbourne, goes along Australia’s southern coast, and is considered one of the most picturesque drives in the entire world.
 A little more than 100 miles long, it begins at the Trecky surf resort and passes through such attractions as Port Fairy, Loren, Apollo Bay, Campbell National Park and several waterfalls, rivers and rain forests.
 This is an absolute must-see for anyone wanting to see the drastic changes of flora and fauna throughout the continent.